MackCollier.com

 So that shows you how personas can truly take the effectiveness of your content strategy to the next level.
 What I love about personas is they help bring clarity to your content creation efforts.
 Anything that helps clarify who you are creating content for, and what type of content you should be creating for them, helps you create better content, in less time.
 I’m all about doing more in less time, and personas can definitely boost your productivity when it comes to creating content.

 Need help creating buyer personas for your content strategy?
-Use the form below and my team and I will be happy to assist you!
+Email me and I’ll be happy to assist you!

 Share this: